Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 more present in their own life.

 MBSR is open to all adults.
-No prior experience with mindfulness or meditation is required — the course is designed to be fully accessible to beginners while also offering genuine depth for those with existing practice.
+No prior experience with mindfulness or meditation is required.
+The course is designed to be fully accessible to beginners while also offering genuine depth for those with an existing practice.

-People come to MBSR for many reasons: chronic stress, anxiety, burnout, difficulty sleeping, the feeling of always being in reactive mode.
-But they often discover something broader than relief from symptoms — a different way of being with themselves and their lives.
+People come to MBSR for many reasons: chronic stress, anxiety, depression, burnout, difficulty sleeping, the feeling of always being in reactive mode.
+But they often discover something broader than relief from symptoms: a different way of being with themselves and their lives.

 Healthcare providers, therapists, caregivers, and others in high-demand roles often find MBSR especially meaningful.
 The skills it develops, including awareness, steadiness, and the ability to respond rather than just react, are directly applicable to both the personal and the professional.
 Courses are held in small groups of 8–10 and are co-facilitated.